kdrag0n/adevtool/docs/commands.md

 This documents individual adevtool commands, most of which can be used independently without a config or full device bringup.

+All commands that accept stock system images, with the exception of comparison commands (diff-files, diff-props, diff-vintf), support [the source formats listed here](system-source.md).

 ## Extract proprietary files

 Given a device codename, vendor name, stock system source, and LineageOS proprietary-files.txt list, extract proprietary files and generate build files.